-In order to meet the 90% Income Test, we have established several special purpose corporations (any such corporation, a "Taxable Subsidiary") and may, in the future establish additional Taxable Subsidiaries to hold assets from which we do not anticipate earning dividend, interest or other qualifying income under the 90% Income Test.
+In order to meet the 90% Income Test, we have established several special purpose corporations, and in the future may establish additional such corporations, to hold assets from which we do not anticipate earnings dividend, interest or other income under the 90% Income Test (the "Taxable Subsidiaries").
 Any investments held through a Taxable Subsidiary generally are subject to U.S. federal income and other taxes, and therefore we can expect to achieve a reduced after-tax yield on such investments.

 We may be required to recognize taxable income in circumstances in which we do not receive a corresponding payment in cash.
 For example, if we hold debt obligations that are treated under applicable tax rules as having original issue discount (such as debt instruments with payment-in-kind interest or, in certain cases, increasing interest rates or issued with warrants), we must include in income each year a portion of the original issue discount that accrues over the life of the obligation, regardless of whether cash representing such income is received by us in the same taxable year.
-We may also have to include in income other amounts that we have not yet received in cash, such as deferred loan origination fees that are paid after origination of the loan or are paid in non-cash compensation such as warrants or stock.
-We anticipate that a portion of our income may constitute original issue discount or other income required to be included in taxable income prior to receipt of cash.
+We may also have to include in income other amounts that we have not yet received in cash, such as deferred loan origination fees that are paid after original issue discount or other income required to be included in taxable income prior to receipt of cash.